Florida teacher accused of drowning raccoons won't face criminal charges

 Students were given the option to stay in the classroom with a paraprofessional so as to not witness the drowning.

-Video provided to News 6 shows several students helping Brewton hold the traps steady and filling the large trash bins with water.
+Video provided to News 6 shows several students helping the teacher hold the traps steady and filling the large trash bins with water.

 The video below was recorded as the raccoons were being drowned.
 While the video is blurred, viewer discretion is advised.

-A Florida Fish and Wildlife Conservation Commission officer involved in the criminal investigation told prosecutors that he didn't believe Brewton intended to be cruel or inhumane, but that drowning is not a recommended means of euthanasia.
+A Florida Fish and Wildlife Conservation Commission officer involved in the criminal investigation told prosecutors that he didn't believe the teacher intended to be cruel or inhumane, but that drowning is not a recommended means of euthanasia.

 King wrote that there's no documentation classifying drowning as inhumane under certain circumstances.
-The state attorney wrote that since killing nuisance animals is legal, prosecutors would have to prove that Brewton unnecessarily tortured the creatures, but proof for that does not exist.
+The state attorney wrote that since killing nuisance animals is legal, prosecutors would have to prove that the teacher unnecessarily tortured the creatures, but proof for that does not exist.

 [READ: PETA calls for end to school's agriculture program amid animal drowning case]

 "The definition of torment requires proof that the pain or suffering be unjustifiable, of which there is essentially no proof, particularly as to the defendant’s state of mind.
-Furthermore, Mr. Brewton indicated that he saw no reasonable remedy, as he weighed his available options.
+Furthermore, (the teacher) indicated that he saw no reasonable remedy, as he weighed his available options.
 This reality casts further doubt on the ability of the State to prove the allegations beyond and to the exclusion of every reasonable doubt," King wrote.

-Brewton retired days after the video of him and his students went viral.
+The teacher retired days after the video of him and his students went viral.
 Animal advocates, including PETA, have called for an end to the school's agriculture program.
-The school's superintendent also chimed in, saying that Brewton should be fired.
+The school's superintendent also chimed in, saying that the teacher should be fired.

 Copyright 2018 by WKMG ClickOrlando - All rights reserved.